MicrosoftDocs/cpp-docs/docs/ide/lnt-make-member-function-const.md

 ## How to fix the issue

 Mark member functions `const` when they don't modify the object's state.
-This lets both developers and the compiler know that the function is safe to call on a `const` object.
+This lets readers of the code and the compiler know that the function is safe to call on a `const` object.

 In the following example, `const` has been added to `getValue()` and `getRadius()`: